GUIDE TO DIETARY FATS: WORKING WITH FATS (PART 4)

 3. Smoke Point of Fats

 The smoke point of a fat refers to the temperature at which it begins to smoke.
 Heat begins to break down the triglycerides present in fat, causing the by-products to become unstable.
-This results in oxidized fats and degraded nutrients that often ruin the flavor of food (less common to deodorized oils), promote rancidity and increase bodily inflammation when consumed.
+This results in oxidized fats and degraded nutrients that often ruin the flavor of food (less common in the case of deodorized oils), promote rancidity and increase bodily inflammation when consumed.
 [8]

-All cooking oils have relative smoke points, which can change depending on the way in which it was processed.
+All cooking oils have relative smoke points, which can change depending on the way in which they were processed.
 The average cooking temperature for pan frying and similar applications tends to be around 180°C.

 Rancid oils, oils that have less antioxidant nutrients in them or those that were oxidized during extraction (or prior cooking), tend to have lower smoke points.